Vitamin B1: benefits, dosage, contraindications

 ✪✪✪✪✪

-Population research indicates that adults with heart failure have an increased risk of thiamine deficiency compared to the general population, with deficiency rates ranging from 3% to 91%.
-Preliminary clinical research shows thiamine supplementation may slightly improve left ventricular ejection fraction in adults with systolic heart failure, though some studies show no improvement.
-However, it's important to remember that thiamine is essential for normal heart function.
+Population studies indicate that adults with heart failure are at increased risk of thiamine deficiency compared with the general population, with thiamine deficiency rates ranging from 3% to 91%.
+Preliminary clinical research shows that thiamine supplementation may slightly improve left ventricular ejection fraction in adults with systolic heart failure, although some studies show no improvement. nnIt should be noted, however, that thiamine is essential for normal heart function.nn

 Posologie